128technology/docs/docs/onboard_ssr_device_otp.md

 :::info
 - Use of a non-GA software release will void the Juniper device warranty.
 Refer to [**SSR Releases - General Availability**](about_releases.mdx#general-availability) for the list of GA releases.
-- During the re-imaging process, the claim information that is integrated into the ODM image shipped with the device is removed.
-If the SSR device is later onboarded into Mist, it will not be identified as a Juniper SSR device because of the missing claim information, but will be seen as a whitebox device running SSR software.
 :::

 ### Prerequisites